Bobby Petta: International career

 Petta was called up by manager Louis van Gaal for the Netherlands national team in February 2001, ahead of a friendly against Turkey, but had to withdraw through injury.
 He was called up again in August 2001 for a friendly against England.

 Personal life

 In December 2002, during the Celtic team Christmas party, Petta and fellow players Joos Valgaeren, Johan Mjallby and Neil Lennon ended up in police custody after a Daily Record photographer alleged they had stolen or damaged two cameras worth £12,000.
-Lennon was released without charge while the other three spent the night in prison.
+Lennon was released without charge while the other three spent the night in jail.

 In August 2011, Petta was cast as an extra in the film World War Z, which was being shot in Glasgow.

 Petta was declared bankrupt after retiring from football.
 He was one of several contemporary players of Celtic or their rivals Rangers to meet that fate in the 2010s.

 From 2017, Petta worked as a house music disc jockey, having pursued it as a hobby in the 1990s.